How to Fix ERR_CONNECTION_REFUSED?

 Concerns Regarding SSL Certificate Validity

-If the SSL/TLS certificate applied on a website is either old or configured inappropriately and considered invalid by Chrome, Google Chrome browser wouldn’t risk it for security and disconnects.
+If the SSL/TLS certificate applied on a website is either old or configured inappropriately and considered invalid by Chrome, the Google Chrome browser wouldn’t risk it for security and disconnects.

-It typically occurs with sites having confidential data, such as personal details or financial information, since Chrome is highly stringent in its standard of HTTPS so that it may protect and secure the user from possible hazards.
+It typically occurs with sites having confidential data, such as personal details or financial information, since Chrome is highly stringent in its standard of HTTPS, so that it may protect and secure the user from possible hazards.

 Old Browser or System